-It’s best to check the calendar online for the opening schedule of the museum.
+It’s best to check the calendar online for the museum’s opening schedule.
 The Harry Truman House is still used as a retreat for some of the world’s top political leaders.

 - 11 Front St #8311, Key West, FL 33040

-14. Visit one of the oldest bar in Key West: The Green Parrot
+15. Visit one of the oldest bars in Key West: The Green Parrot

 The Green Parrot also hosts live music almost daily, with bands and performers coming from all around the world.
 Whether you’re coming to honky-tonk, blues, or even acoustic ukulele night, you’ll be in for an entertaining visit.

-It’s off the main road and is the last bar on US1, which can make it tricky to find.
+It’s off the main road and the last bar on US1, making it tricky to find.
 But between the cheap drinks and award-winning music, this is just one of those places you won’t want to miss!

 - 601 Whitehead St, Key West, FL 33040

 Soar way above the hustle and bustle as you float higher and higher with a parasail!
-As the warm, tropical breeze blows through your hair, you’ll enjoy a 360-degree view of the emerald green waters and islands.
+You’ll enjoy a 360-degree view of the emerald-green waters and islands as the warm, tropical breeze blows through your hair.

 You can go solo or take one or two of your friends will you for this epic adventure.
-In Key West, it’s common to spot marine life such as turtles, stingrays, and even dolphins in the waters below.
+In Key West, it’s common to spot marine life in the waters below, such as turtles, stingrays, and even dolphins.